Entrepreneur or WannaBe? 8 Key Differences

 5. Calculated Risk-Taking vs. Risk-Aversion

 Entrepreneurs take calculated risks and are willing to invest time and money into something they know will bring future returns, while wannabes are risk-averse and often miss out on opportunities.
 Entrepreneurs are willing to take risks because they have a clear understanding of the potential rewards.
 They carefully weigh the risks and benefits and make informed decisions.
 Wannabes, on the other hand, tend to take risks only when they are 100% sure.
-In many cases, wannabes quit when they realise that the risk of failing /success is on their shoulders.
+In many cases, wannabes quit when they realize that the risk of failing /success is on their shoulders.

 6. Enjoying the Process vs. Losing Interest